tizenorg/toolchains.python/Doc/reference/datamodel.rst

    containing circular references.
 See the documentation of the :mod:`gc` module for information on controlling the collection of cyclic garbage.
    Other implementations act differently and CPython may change.
-   Do not depend on immediate finalization of objects when they become unreachable (ex: always close files).

 Note that the use of the implementation's tracing or debugging facilities may keep objects alive that would normally be collectable.
 Also note that catching